-Contact PFP Sports & Celebrity Talent Agency at 1.800.966.1380 if you would like to book Wayne Brady for a speaking engagement, personal appearance, product endorsement or corporate event.
+Call PFP Sports & Celebrity Talent Agency at 1.800.966.1380 if you would like to contact a Wayne Brady booking agent for a speaking engagement, personal appearance, product endorsement or corporate event.

 Wayne Brady is perhaps one of the funniest comedic actors on TV.
 His hilarious improvisational antics, paired with his ability to impersonate just about anyone, have won the laughs of many Americans on ABC's hit comedy series "Whose Line is it Anyway?"

 Now, two-time-Emmy-nominated Brady brings those same talents and more to a new syndicated talk/variety show for Buena Vista Television, which was launched on September 2, 2002.
 In addition, Wayne made history as the first African American to ever host the Miss America Competition in September of 2002.

 By the age of 16, Orlando native Wayne Brady had no plans of pursuing a career in entertainment.
 Little did he know that his chance performance in a high school play would garner rave reviews and permanently alter his long-range plans.
 While in Florida, Brady immersed himself in the central Florida theater community, performing in numerous stage productions, including "A Chorus Line," "Fences," "A Raisin in the Sun," "Jesus Christ Superstar" and "I'm Not Rappaport."
 He then moved to Los Angeles and performed at the prestigious Mark Taper Forum in its production of "Blade to the Heat," and made television guest appearances on series such as "I'll Fly Away," "Home Court" and "In the Heat of the Night."